miguelrferreiraf/Java-RPG/README.md

 Este trabalho refere-se a um projeto de um jogo de RPG feito inteiramente através de princípios básicos de Programação Orientada ao Objeto a partir da linguagem de programação Java.
 Eeste trabalho foi feito para o processo seletivo disponibilizado pela T-Academy (T-Systems), em parceria com a ProWay.

-*This work refers to a project of a RPG game entirely made through basic principles of Oriented to Object Programming by the programmming language Java.
+*This work refers to a project of a RPG game entirely made through basic principles of Objected-oriented Programming by the programmming language Java.
 This work was made for the selection process available by T-Academy (T-Systems), in partnership with ProWay*.

 (01/07/2024)